 As we develop as a commercial company, we anticipate that our operating expenses will be primarily focused on commercialization activities for Twirla.
 We also expect a portion of our operating expenses in the future will be related to research and development as we design and conduct our long-term, prospective observational safety study for Twirla, which is a post marketing requirement from the FDA, and evaluate the development of our pipeline.
-As of June 30, 2023, we have significantly reduced our operating expenses through several measures, including optimizing our sales force, reducing reliance on third-party service providers, reducing our advertising spend, and reorganizing our executive leadership team and general personnel.
+As of September 30, 2023, we have significantly reduced our operating expenses through several measures, including optimizing our sales force, reorganizing our internal operations, reducing our advertising spend, and reorganizing our executive leadership team and general personnel.
 We are committed to continuing to explore ways to reduce expenses in a manner that allows us to simultaneously focus efforts and available resources on the commercialization, uptake and growth of Twirla.
-Our ability to reduce our operating loss and begin to generate positive cash flow from operations depends on the continued success in commercializing Twirla and maintaining discipline over our operating expenses.
+Our ability to reduce our operating loss and begin to generate positive cash flow from operating expenses.
 We continue to explore business development opportunities to commercialize a second product, and to do so in a way that we believe would contribute to our ability to reduce our operating losses and reduce our time to achieving positive cash flow from operations.